AramisGit/RGBLight/README.md

 # RGBLight
 A minimal windows app that changes hue with the scrollwheel.
-Useful for RGB testing, and lighting in general.
+Useful for dead pixel testing, and as a genral RGBLight.

 ## INSTRUCTIONS
 ### Mouse: